Reactive vs. Proactive Translation Strategy: Six ROI Factors

 Benefits to a Proactive Translation Strategy go Beyond Revenue

-Revenue is not the only argument for considering a proactive translation strategy.
+Revenue is not the only argument for considering a proactive translation and localization strategy.
 Other important effects include:

 Reputation Management.
 Providing translated and localized content shows respect for other cultures and helps build a loyal customer base in those cultures.
 This loyalty can make them less price-sensitive.